Volvo XC60 review – left-field mid-size premium SUV

 Trim levels are Core, Plus, and Ultra, with the last of those available in either a Dark or Bright styling theme.
 The former adds gloss black detailing to the exterior, which is replaced by chrome trim pieces in the latter.
 A Black Edition model is also available, which sees almost everything finished in black, including its 21-inch wheels and it even gets tinted windows to complete the stealthy makeover.

-Even the Core trim XC60 is very well equipped, with highlights including the nine-inch portrait infotainment, now running Android-based software, DAB radio, Bluetooth, sat-nav, 18-inch alloy wheels, a powered tailgate and keyless entry.
+Even the Core trim XC60 is very well equipped, with highlights including the 11.2-inch portrait infotainment, now running Android-based software, DAB radio, Bluetooth, sat-nav, 18-inch alloy wheels, a powered tailgate and keyless entry.
 The mid-range Plus model gets a bolstered list of standard equipment including 19-inch alloys, four-zone climate control, a 360-degree surround camera, a heated steering wheel and Volvo’s Driver Assistance safety suite.

 Ultra trim is the most luxurious of the range, with exterior and interior styling upgrades such as larger wheels, dual exhaust pipes and Nappa leather upholstery, sports seats and a black interior headlining.
 It offers a far more upmarket atmosphere inside than the old XC60, while its crystal gear lever and Bowers and Wilkins stereo help set it apart from rivals.